ReachFive/identity-android-sdk/README.md

     )

     this.reach5.initialize({ providers ->
-        // You can use this list of providers to show buttons }, { error ->
+        // You can use this list of providers to display buttons }, { error ->
         Log.d(TAG, "ReachFive SDK init error ${error.message}")
     })